33033624/piston/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8000
 npm run dev

+# open in brower
+localhost:8000/

 # build for production with minification
 npm run build